Neighborhood Opportunity Grants

 Questions?

-Applications must demonstrate and will be evaluated on the following:
+Applications should demonstrate and will be considered based on the following:

 - Clarity – the group has a concise and clear explanation of what the project is and how it will be implemented.